FEDERAL FUNDING CONTRIBUTES TO MAJOR ROAD IMPROVEMENTS

 - Address pedestrian safety concerns.

-- Enhance mobility for motorists.
+- Enhance mobility for motorists and bicyclists.

 The completed project addresses mobility, level of service and safety along the proposed roadway by following current INDOT road design standards for motorists and pedestrians.
 Residents will find: